 “Those that will win in the digital space are the ones that replicate the brick-and-mortar experience on the website,” said Chris.
 When you walk into a store, a salesperson typically greets you and asks questions about what you need to determine which products might work for you.
 When shopping online, it’s more of a “choose your own adventure” experience.
 Brands need to figure out how to guide customers on the site, either using data from previous visits or asking questions on the site.

 Snipes is working on ways to connect the digital store to their physical stores.
 Especially today, not every customer wants to visit a local store, but they still want a one-on-one experience.
 Some ideas Jenna and her team are exploring include having store associates available to digital shoppers.
-“Phone calls, FaceTimes, nothing is out of the questions,” said Jenna.
+“Phone calls, FaceTimes, nothing is out of the question,” said Jenna.

 Will These New Customer Behaviors Stay Post-Pandemic?